Today is March 11, 2014 - 9 Adar 5774

 Danny received his Master’s Degree in Judaic Studies, Education and Synagogue School Administration from the William Davidson School of Jewish Education at the Jewish Theological Seminary in New York.
 Prior to that, he received his Bachelor of Arts degree in Judaic Studies and Biology from the State University of New York at Albany.
 He has studied at the Conservative Yeshiva in Jerusalem and participated in the year long Nativ USY leadership course in Jerusalem as well.
 He currently sits on the Board of the Jewish Educators Assembly.

-Danny was born in Israel, raised in Forest Hills, New York, and currently resides in New York City with his wife, Danielle and his son Netanel Dov.
+Danny was born in Israel, raised in Forest Hills, New York, and currently resides in New York City with his wife, Danielle, his son Netanel Dov and his daughter Atara Chana.

 Jamie Klein-Zoref, Director of Early Childhood Education